informational alert

 14. Partner with PBOT’s pedestrian program to advance pedestrian safety projects identified in PedPDX.

-Priority projects are on streets in the High Crash Network, in areas that score higher on PBOT’s Equity Matrix, in pedestrian districts, and near schools.
+Priority projects are on streets in the High Crash Network, in areas with higher traffic safety disparities and communities living with low incomes, in pedestrian districts, and near schools.

 16. Integrate the Safe System approach into PBOT’s internal decisions and processes.